RonLek/Google-Summer-of-Code/README.md

 - My GSoC Presentation can be found [here](https://bit.ly/gsoc-presentation).

+- Watch the above presentation in video - [here](https://youtu.be/3jSNDDECdDg) !

+- We maintained a Kanban board to track our progress.
+[Take a look](https://github.com/orgs/RocketChat/projects/40)

 - Want to discuss about GSoC / Rocket.Chat / Open-source ?
 Let's connect!
 <div align="center">